RITct/Rita/README.md

         pass #return seqtoseq model output for normal chat to be implemented return "hello"
 ```
-The predict_action() function output an intent or "none" if no intent recognised.
+The predict_action() function output an action to be performed or "none" if no intent recognised.
 If intent is found then action is executed from dsl.py and a reply is returned.
-If predict_action() return "none", seqtoseq model return the reply.
+If predict_action() return "none", that means its a normal conversation like
+"hello how are you ?"
+Another model called seqtoseq will generate a reply for the question.

 We use two neural network models in Rita
 ## 1. Intent Recognition model